OTRS: History

 In 2001, OTRS began as an open source help desk ticketing software.

 In 2003, OTRS GmbH was formed and a professional company entered the EMEA market.
 This was followed in 2006 by entry into the North American market.

 In 2007, the company was renamed to OTRS AG with the intention of going public, which it did in 2009.
 This is the same year in which OTRS was brought to Latin America with the Mexican subsidiary officially being founded in 2010.
 Entry into the APAC region occurred in 2011.

 In 2015, a new version of the software, known as OTRS Business Solution, was launched.
-This commercial version was designed for professional users who needed additional support, configuration and features.
+This proprietary version was designed for professional users who needed additional support, configuration and features.

-Also in 2015, STORM powered by OTRS was launched.

 In 2018, both OTRS-specific products were renamed: The open source version became ((OTRS)) Community Edition.
-The commercial and managed version is named OTRS.
-A third offering is called OTRS On-Premise for professional customers who intend to host the platform in their own data centers.
+The proprietary and managed version is named OTRS.
+A third offering, also proprietary, is called OTRS On-Premise for professional customers who intend to host the platform in their own data centers.

 In December 2020, OTRS AG announced the end of life of support for the Community Edition which led to several forks.
 Alongside its customers was Wikimedia Foundation, which used ((OTRS)) Community Edition to run Wikimedia OTRS system; after its discontinuation, in April 2021, it was migrated to Znuny, a fork of ((OTRS)) Community Edition.
-Being no longer ran on original OTRS software, the system was renamed Wikimedia VRT.
+Being no longer run on original OTRS software, the system was renamed Wikimedia VRT.

+In December 2024, the French company EasyVista acquired a majority stake in OTRS AG.